 Eliezer Berkovits explains that before we wonder where God was during the Holocaust, we need to ask where was man.
 Why God allows bad things to happen to good people is a disturbing theological problem, but at the same time, we understand that our knowledge of God is limited.
 It is far more difficult to comprehend how our fellow man can be so cruel and bloodthirsty.
 How could the Nazis perpetrate these indescribable crimes?
 How could the rest of the world look on?
 Neither a sophisticated culture, nor Christian values, nor the utopian ideals of the 20th century prevented Germany and her helpers from perpetrating the greatest genocide in history.

 The Holocaust reminds us that our faith in man is misplaced; and this lesson is thousands of years old.
-This week’s Torah reading tells about the surprise attack by Amalek on the weak and wandering Jews in the dessert.
+The Torah tells about the surprise attack by Amalek on the weak and wandering Jews in the dessert.
 Rabbi Samson Raphael Hirsch explains that Amalek despised the needy and held the spiritual in contempt; to Amalek, it is power alone that matters.

 Right after the attack of Amalek, the Torah tells us about the visit of Jethro.
 He travels from Midian, and offers support to his son-in-law Moses and the freed slaves.
-The 12th century Rabbi, Abraham ibn Ezra explains that Jethro’s story is told immediately after Amalek, in order to show another side of humanity: there are those who are unconditionally helpful and good.
+Abraham ibn Ezra explains that Jethro’s story is told immediately after Amalek in order to show another side of humanity: there are those who are unconditionally helpful and good.
 Man is capable of inhumanity, but also capable of heroism.
 And we must remember the Jethros who stand up for what is right.

 Years ago, a friend of mine was visiting Yad Vashem while there was a ceremony inducting a rural Polish couple into the Righteous Among the Nations.
 The couple were being interviewed about what they had done, and they were asked why they risked their lives to rescue Jews.
 The answer was so moving in its simplicity: